finance calculator

 Deep dive

-Use it to validate marketing efficiency targets, compare channels, and test pricing or margin changes.
+Enter your CAC, ARPU/ARPA, and gross margin to see monthly gross profit per customer and the resulting payback in months and approximate days.
+Use the results to validate marketing efficiency targets, compare acquisition channels, and test pricing or margin changes.

 FAQs

 Use gross profit.
-Revenue-only can underestimate payback if your COGS is significant.
+Counting only revenue ignores the cost to serve customers and can understate payback time, especially if your COGS (hosting, support, third-party fees) is significant.

 Related calculators